2024–present Serbian anti-corruption protests: The blockade of RTS and RTV

 In the evening hours of 14 April, the students called for an immediate action to block two public broadcasters RTS (both studios in Takovska and Košutnjak in Belgrade) and the studio of RTV in Novi Sad because they have not reported about the students cycling to Strasbourg.
 The main demand for the blockades was REM Regulatorno telo za elektronske medije (The Regulatory Authority for Electronic Media) not having a board since November.
 The next morning, some journalists were escorted by the police to work through the fast-food place nearby.

-On 15 April, as scheduled, the cyclists arrived at Strasbourg where they talked with the representatives of the European commission, gave them letters detailing the situation in Serbia since 1 November and read one letter addressed to French president Emmanuel Macron.
-Due to the blockades RTS changed the studio and reported from Sremska TV's studio in Šid.
+On 15 April, as scheduled, the cyclists arrived at Strasbourg where they talked with the representatives of the European commission, giving them letters that detailed the situation in Serbia.
+They read one letter addressed to French president Emmanuel Macron.
+Due to the blockades, RTS changed studios and reported from Sremska TV's studio in Šid.

 On 16 April, the students announced that they will run from Novi Sad to Brussels from April 26 to May 11.
 On the same day, a new government was formed with Đuro Macut as the prime minister.

-On 17 April, the rector of the University of Belgrade, Vladan Đokić, has been summoned to report to the police as a citizen.
+On 17 April, the rector of the University of Belgrade, Vladan Đokić, was summoned to report to the police as a citizen.
 The summons was issued to collect information in the pre-investigation procedure for the criminal offense of abuse of office.
 The authorities have repeatedly called for the arrest of the rector Đokić and pointed to his alleged responsibility for the protests.
 The rector was questioned on 18 April as part of a preliminary investigation; several thousand citizens gathered in support in front of the Criminal Police Directorate building in New Belgrade.